TheGoodlike13/liberty_or_death/README.md

 `New Guest operating systems support` followed by a list containing `Ubuntu 18.04`.
 It strikes me that I've been trying to get the LATEST Ubuntu to launch as VM, but what if some weird shenanigan is preventing that from working?
-I mean, at some point I would've gone and tried a different version of linux anyway, so I guess this is as good as an excuse as any.
+I mean, at some point I would've gone and tried a different version of Linux anyway, so I guess this is as good as an excuse as any.

 On a whim I decided to try googling for `best ubuntu for VM`, which led me to